netcosports/Astrolabe/README.md

 }
 ```

-Now your cell is able to be used in Astrolabe dataSource.
+Now your cell is able to be used in Astrolabe DataSource.
 Library has different types of sources for different purposes(explained below).
-So, your recycle container(UITableView or UICollectionView) can be configured with different types of sources.
+So, your recycle container(```UITableView``` or ```UICollectionView```) can be configured with different types of sources.
 For example basic collection view source for static cells setup:

 ```swift
 let containerView = CollectionView<CollectionViewSource>()